The Arab Contribution to Civilization: Nothing Lately

 The Nobel Prize Committee Is Controlled by the Jews - Obviously!

 We have come to learn of the problems Muslims have with intellectual achievement.
-We have come to learn that Islam's the greatest fear of all is that some Muslim, somewhere, sometime, will ask some pesky questions that might possibly result in (gasp!)
+We have come to learn that Islam's [] greatest fear of all is that some Muslim, somewhere, sometime, will ask some pesky questions that might possibly result in (gasp!)
 CHANGE.
-We have learned that since the Koran is is literal, dictated Word of Allah, it is perfect, and therefore cannot be changed.
+We have learned that since the Koran is the literal, dictated Word of Allah, it is perfect, and therefore cannot be changed.
 By Allah, when the Koran says that Muslims have one intestine and the infidel has seven, that's that!
 Questions?
 Of course not!
 After all, as they say in Islam, any knowledge worth knowing is already in the Koran, and since that knowledge is from Allah himself, to change it would be a sin.

 Islam's vanished golden era cannot be treated in an academic vacuum.
 In a patent symptom of dismissive generalization, noted clerics make sweeping statements like "Muslims could regain their lost place with the promotion of book reading culture, as distance from knowledge caused downfall of the Muslims in the world."
 Everyone seems to mourn the lost glory; however the real excruciating causes of decline are rarely argued.